Banika Island

 Area between North Field and South Field, used as a seaplane operating area, in addition to the open channel to the east.
 During mid-1943, a ferry service connected the two parts of the island also.

 Located at the southern end of Banika.
-Headquarters and the 1st Battalion Team of the 103d Regimental Combat Team, the 43d Signal Company, the 11th Defense Battalion detachment, and 43d Division headquarters landed at this location.
-By the end of February, a PT-Boat base and radar station were established here.
+Code named "Yellow Beach", on February 19, 1943, Headquarters and the 1st Battalion of the 103rd Regimental Combat Team, the 43d Signal Company, the 11th Defense Battalion detachment, and 43d Division headquarters landed at this location.
+By the end of February, a PT-Boat base and radar station were established at this location.

 Burns Phillips Wharf